masc-ucsc/livehd/docs/lgraph.md

 largest value.
 This is different from Sum_Op semantics were each input is signed or unsigned extended independent of the other inputs.
-To match the semantics, when mixing signed and unsigned, all the potentially negative inputs must be converted to unsign with the Unsigned_op.
+To match the semantics, when mixing signed and unsigned, all the potentially negative inputs must be converted to unsign with the Cell_op::Tposs.

 ```verilog